aau-claaudia/ailab-docs/docs/getting-started/running-applications.md

 # Running applications
-Before you start running applications, it is important to be aware of AI Lab queueing system [Slurm](https://slurm.schedmd.com/quickstart.html).
+Before you start running applications, it is important to be aware of AI-LAB queueing system [Slurm](https://slurm.schedmd.com/quickstart.html).

 ### Slurm queue system
-Slurm is a job scheduling system and is used to allocate resources, manage user jobs, and provide a framework for job queueing, scheduling, and execution on AI Lab.
-Applications on AI Lab can only be run through Slurm.
+Slurm is a job scheduling system and is used to allocate resources, manage user jobs, and provide a framework for job queueing, scheduling, and execution on AI-LAB.
+Applications on AI-LAB can only be run through Slurm.

 The simplest way to run a job via Slurm is to use the command `srun`.